Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 1. Lightly cover a clean surface with dry flour.
 Take a ball of dough and roll it until smooth in your hands.
 The larger the dough ball, the larger the parantha.

-2. Once round, flatten it a bit and with a rolling pin roll it out until it's big enough to hold the filling, about three inches in diameter.
+2. Once round, flatten it a bit with your hands and then with a rolling pin roll it out until it's just big enough to hold the filling, about three inches in diameter.

 3. Add a large dollop of the cooled filling in the center.
 If the filling it too hot it will soften the dough too much.
+You should use more than you think because if there's not enough filling then the paranthas will turn out bland.
 I use about 1/4 cup.
 I then pull all the sides together as if making a large dumpling and pinch any openings closed.
 I flatten it slightly with my hands, dip it on both sides in the dried flour, and then roll it out.
+It helps to place the pinched side face down on your surface so the pressure of the rolling pin better keeps the filling inside the dough.

-4. Roll it out thin.
+4. Roll it out as thin as possible.
 The filling may peek out in some areas and that's okay.
-Some make these very thick but I prefer my paranthas thin.
+Some make these very thick - like my mother-in-law, but I prefer my paranthas thin.
 Use a little dry flour to avoid sticking, but note that too much flour will dry out your parantha.
-Try to keep it at a minimum and before cooking pat the rolled dough from one hand to another to brush off as much dry flour as possible.
+Try to keep it at a minimum and before cooking, pass the uncooked parantha from one hand to another to brush off as much dry flour as possible ahead of cooking.

 5. Heat up a skillet or tava over medium-high heat.
 The heat is key.
-If too hot, it will simply sear your bread from out outside and not cook it on the inside.
+If too hot, it will simply sear your bread from the outside and not cook the dough through on the inside.
 Place the parantha on the dry skillet (no oil or water).

-6. Heat for only 30-40 seconds and flip it.
-Then, cook the other side until slightly brown.
-Flip again and apply a small amount of ghee or oil on both sides and cook them until browned, but be careful not to overcook them.
+6. Heat for only 30-40 seconds and immediately flip it.
+This is a little trick my aunts taught me.
+Never cook the one side through immediately.
+This will lead to softer paranthas and works for roti as well.
+Then, cook the other side until slightly brown and almost cooked through.
+Flip again and apply a small amount of ghee or oil on both sides and cook until browned on both sides.
+Be careful not to overcook them.
 There's no real method of cooking and flipping, but that first flip I find is critical to a really soft parantha.
-I also would avoid overcooking your parantha or it will get hard on the outside.
+I would also avoid overcooking your parantha or it will get hard on the outside.
 We want them soft on the outside, but of course the dough should cook through.
 The filling is already cooked so that's not the issue, though the spices do better when heated through.

 7. Line a baking tray with a wire rack and lay the paranthas out to cool.
-This is important because the condensation that collects as they cool can make them soggy.
-Once they are cool, you can stack them and store them if you are not serving them immediately.
+This is also important because the condensation that collects as they cool can make them soggy if you simply stack them while hot.
+It's fine to stack if you are going to eat them immediately.
+Once they are cool, you can stack them and store them.
 To store, wrap in a paper towel or cloth napkin first and then in aluminum foil so that they don't dry out.
 They can last for weeks in the fridge.
-With the addition of the onion, they may not last quite as long, but trust me you won't have an issue.They will be gobbled up before you know it.
+With the addition of the onion, they may not last quite as long, but trust me you won't have an issue.They will be gobbled up.

 Comments will be approved before showing up.